Submissions

 7. If a part or the preliminary results of the work have been previously presented in scientific meetings, congresses or symposia, the name, city and date of the event should be indicated, and a manuscript with the work presented should be attached, to certify that the original contains different data or extended results from those of the scientific communication.

-8. Each author’s contribution to the manuscript should be detailed.
+8. Each author’s contribution to the manuscript should be detailed, it is suggested to use the CRediT taxonomy.

 The manuscript should be arranged including the Title page, Abstract, Keywords and the complete text of the article with its different sections.

 The abstract should be in Spanish and English, presented on a separate page and no longer than 250 words.
-It should be structured under similar headings of the main manuscript (e.g., in the case of original articles: Introduction, Objectives, Material, Methods, Results and Conclusions).
-For Case Reports and Brief Comments sections, an abstract of approximately 150 words will be included without the need for structured information.
+It should be structured under similar headings of the main manuscript (e.g., in the case of original articles: Introduction, Objectives, Material and Methods, Results and Conclusions).

 A maximum of five keywords according to the standards of the most frequently used medical indexes (i.e. Medical Subject Headings in Index Medicus) should be included for the correct coding of the manuscripts.